 The boys were lucky in that they were supported by their parents – particularly Peter’s father, who was a musician himself.
 Also, they were smart and innovative – writing their own compositions rather than covering the songs overseas surf music bands.
 This set The Atlantics apart.
 Their performances were visual and passionate; something that likely owes itself to the southern and eastern European backgrounds of Jim and two of the other band members.
 Growing up with the strong tradition of music linked to celebration and extroverted creative expression.

 The band signed a contract with CBS Records and recorded an album of their original instrumental songs.
 The first single, ‘Bombora’, was a hit.
 A massive hit, both in Australia, and overseas.
-The Atlantics were the first Australian band to score a hit with an original composition.
+The Atlantics were the first Australian band to score an overseas hit with an original composition.

 Jim was a very experimental guitar player.
 He was using effects and alternative ways of playing the guitar from early on in the band’s career.
 ‘I believe we were the first to experiment with sounds and sound effects on guitar.
 I used to do sirens, machine guns, explosions, bird calls, space sounds and a lot more by using my pick, bits of metal or my teeth to hit, scrape or scratch the guitar with.
 In one song, ‘Cherry Pink and Apple Blossom White’ from the ‘Explosive Sounds of the Atlantics‘ album [CBS, 1964], there’s an eerie sort of breathing church organ sound effect on the song.
 That’s actually me blowing hard across the strings right above the pickups of the guitar to create that eerie breathing sound.
 It was all very innovative stuff at the time’.